 - Export Controls.
 Get assistance managing activities covered by export control laws.
 Learn more here.

 Specific Research Areas

 - Live vertebrate animals.
 The use of animals for research, teaching, or testing is subject to Cornell Policy 1.4, and NY State and Federal laws and regulations.
-You and personnel working with you must complete IACUC training.
+You and personnel working with you must complete Institutional Animal Care and Use Committee (IACUC) training.
 An approved IACUC protocol is required.
-The IACUC Office, CARE, and collaborating units will help you administer and manage your animal work.
+The IACUC Office, the Center for Animal Resources and Education (CARE), and collaborating units will help you administer and manage your animal work.

 - Human participants.
 Federal regulations and Cornell policies apply to research involving human participants.
 The Cornell Institutional Review Board (IRB) reviews and approves human participant research protocols.
 Learn more about the IRB protocol submission and approval process.